UniversalDependencies/UD_Teko-TuDeT/README.md

 # Summary

-UD_Teko-TuDeT is a collection of annotated texts in <a href="https://glottolog.org/resource/languoid/id/emer1243"> Tekó (Emérillon) </a>.
+UD_Teko-TuDeT is a collection of annotated sentences in <a href="https://glottolog.org/resource/languoid/id/emer1243"> Tekó (Emérillon) </a>.
+The sentences stem from the only grammatical description of the language (Rose, 2011).
+Sentence annotation and documantation by Fabrício Ferraz Gerardi and Uliana Vedenina.

 # Introduction

-UD_Teko-TuDeT is a collection of annotated texts in Tekó (Emérillon).
-It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains treebanks in other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).
+UD_Teko-TuDeT is a collection of annotated sentences in <a href="https://glottolog.org/resource/languoid/id/emer1243"> Tekó (Emérillon) </a>.
+It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources.
 The project is work-in-progress and the treebank is being updated on a regular basis.
+Sentence annotation and documantation by Fabrício Ferraz Gerardi and Uliana Vedenina.

 ## Text sources

-**Tupinambá sentences**:<br/>
-* Rose, Françoise, 2011, *Grammaire de l'Émerillon Teko: une langue Tupi-Guarani de Guyane Française*.
-Peeters.
+* Rose, Françoise (2011), *Grammaire de l'Émerillon Teko: une langue Tupi-Guarani de Guyane Française*.
+Leuven: Peeters.

 # Acknowledgments

-The development of the treebank is supported by the by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. [834050](https://uni-tuebingen.de/fakultaeten/philosophische-fakultaet/fachbereiche/neuphilologie/seminar-fuer-sprachwissenschaft/arbeitsbereiche/allg-sprachwissenschaft/projekte/crosslingference/)).
+The development of this treebank is supported by the by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. [834050](https://uni-tuebingen.de/fakultaeten/philosophische-fakultaet/fachbereiche/neuphilologie/seminar-fuer-sprachwissenschaft/arbeitsbereiche/allg-sprachwissenschaft/projekte/crosslingference/)).

 ## References